 Instagram for authors comes in handy for connection.
 You’ll have direct access to your followers and they’ll be able to see more of your posts.
 Instagram also seems like a more personal platform as opposed to a Facebook page.

 All that said, many readers are on one platform but not the other, so using both isn't a bad idea.
 You can recycle your content from one platform to the other to get more exposure without much more work.

 How to set up an Instagram author page

 When creating an Instagram page for your author business, you'll want to create a business page, instead of a personal account.
-Having a business account will give you access to ads, along with better reporting metrics.
+Having a business account will give you access to ads, along with better reporting metrics for your author page.
 Creating an account with Instagram’s platform is easy.

 1. Download the Instagram app